lkiesow/leihs-wiki/Fields.md

 * **Description:** A long-form text description also shown to customers when ordering/borrowing.
 Example: Waterproof tablet running CyanogenMod.
 * **Technical Details:** Technical description of the item, shown on the detail page when ordering.
 Example: 12" Screen with vibrant colors, WiFi, GPS.
 * **Internal Description:** Shown only to lending and inventory managers.
 Useful to keep information that customers don't need to see, perhaps written in internal shorthand.
 Example: Chargers on shelf 2.
-* **Important notes for hand over:** Prominently displayed notes specifically for lending managers.
+* **Important notes for hand over:** Notes specifically for lending managers, prominently displayed during hand over.
 Example: Don't forget to include Micro-USB cable.

 ## Fields for items